Ensono/amido.github.io/docs/getting_started_dev_dotnet.md

 You should also ensure that the `Company.Project.API/Properties/launchSettings.json` file has the correct `COSMOSDB_KEY` value set.

-Once these are configured correctly, load the project into VisualStudio and press `F5` to start a debug process.
+Once these are configured correctly, load the project into Visual Studio and press `F5` to start a debug process.
 The browser will open, and you should be presented with a Swagger UI page showing the default api endpoints with their CRUD operations.